CGladwin/RayTracing-Directed-Study/Devlog/the_math.md

   - a scalar is a value whose only attribute is its magnitude
   - notably, a scalar can only be 1 number
 - norm (euclidean vector norm)
-  - the norm of a vector (V) is its length
+  - the norm of a vector (V) is its length/magnitude
   - it's calculated by the following pseudocode: `SQUARE ROOT(SUM(MAP(V -> V ^ 2)))`
 - normal vectors
   - vectors that move perpendicular from an object at a given point.